-Note: The Aircast Shoulder Cryo/Cuff with Cooler is great for cold therapy and compression to help minimize the pain from shoulder arthritis!
+Note: The Aircast Shoulder Cryo/Cuff with Cooler provides cold therapy and compression to help minimize the pain from shoulder arthritis.

 Your doctor may also recommend physical therapy.
 Your therapist will show you exercises to strengthen and stretch the muscles and to increase your range of motion.
 This can help better support your joint and reduce your arthritis symptoms.
 In some patients, steroid injections can be used to decrease inflammation and pain within the joint.